 Static mixers have no moving parts, require no electricity, thus not contributing to the growing power consumption.
 They cut down on energy costs.

-Tank mixers are more difficult when it comes to maintaining and cleaning.
+Tank mixers are more difficult when it comes to maintenance and cleaning.

 Komax created a Triple Action Static Mixer that includes 3 distinct types of mixing: Two by Two Division, Cross Current Mixing, and Counter-Rotating Vortices & Back-Mixing.

 A static mixer is a precision-engineered device that is used for the continuous mixing of materials without moving components.
 There are so many designs of static mixers and construction materials, they can fulfill so many applications.
-Which is why many plants are moving away from tank mixers and going with static mixers.
+With so many benefits associated with static mixers, many industrial plants are moving away from traditional tank mixers and going with cost-effective, efficient static mixers.